fr3632ho/Various/src/medium/README.md

 More use of the Union Find data structure, just a little simpler since the time constraints are not as harsh.
 Basically a modified version of the problem given above.

+3. [Airconditioned Minions](https://github.com/fr3632ho/various/blob/master/src/medium/AC_minions.py) (*AC_minions.py*), link to problem [statement](https://open.kattis.com/problems/airconditioned)

+For every range given as a preference for a minion, determine how many of these preferences you can combine into a larger preference range where the intersection of preference is not equal to the empty set.
+What is to be determined here is the number of larger sets one would need to cover all the preferences of the minions.

 3. [Tarjans Algorithm for strongly connected components](https://github.com/fr3632ho/various/blob/master/src/medium/tarjan_scc.py)

 Done more for the sake of learning the procedure of the algorithm and not as a correct implementation.
 Not tested.